Get

 • Cataracts: Both Pitbulls and Whippets are prone to developing cataracts later in life, eventually leading to total blindness in many cases.

-• Degenerative myelopathy: This spinal degenerative condition is more common in Whippets and it’s possible it can pass to their offspring.
+• Degenerative myelopathy: This spinal degenerative condition is more common in Whippets, and it’s possible it can pass to their offspring.

 Male vs. Female

 Like most dogs, you can broadly expect male Whippet Pitbull mixes to outweigh females.
-Because they’re a mix, though, that’s not always the case.
+Since they’re a mix, though, that’s not always the case.
 Females that resemble bigger Pitbulls might outgrow smaller males that look more like Whippets, for instance.
 It’s best to look at the parents when trying to guess how big a dog might grow because they can look like either one or a mix of the two.

 3 Little-Known Facts About the Whippet Pitbull Mix